JimmyThePro/hangman-game/README.md

 * **Business owner**

     - I want to entertain my users, and provide them with many laughs!
-    - This site will add alot of positive vibes to the users.
+    - This game will add alot of positive vibes to the users.
 <br/><br/>

 * **Wireframes**